NEFrolov1992/ft_printf/README.md

 %[flags][width][.precision][length]type
 Result is a formated string.
 Each of these parts is explained below.
 To produce ft_printf() function, only UNIX write, malloc, free, exit, stdarg functions have been used.
 Rest of the functionality is custom built.

-Project folder structure
-ft_printf
-├── includes [header file for project]
-├── libft [my library with various functions]
-└── srcs [source files of the project]
-Makefile [compiles the project] author [my username]
-Getting Started
-Run make, which results in library called libftprintf.a.
-In your source file, use ft_printf() function just as you would use printf().
-Furthermore, compile your source code with libftprintf.a to use ft_printf() function.
-So libftprint.a includes the ft_printf() function.

-gcc main.c libftprintf.a
-Functionality
-[flags]
 Following flags are supported

 '#'(hash) - For o, x, X types, the text 0, 0x, 0X, respectively, is prepended to non-zero numbers.